Paridita Island's Location

 For rates on whale watching tours with research scientist Kristin Rasmussen please go to special packages & rates.

-Although there are plenty of things to do in Isla Paridita you can always choose to just sit back and relax: a cabin by the beach, good food, nice drinks, a good book and a hammock under the shade can definitively make your day.
+Although there are plenty of things to do in Isla Paridita you can always choose to just sit back and relax: a cabin by the beach, good food, nice drinks, a good book and a hammock under the shade can definitely make your day.

 Accommodation & Facilities at Isla Paridita